 From pidgin to creole

-As a consequence of this colonial history of Jamaica, a number of pidgin languages developed.
+As a consequence of this colonial history of Jamaica, several pidgin languages developed.
 A pidgin language is defined as a grammatically simplified means of communication that emerges when speakers of different languages need to communicate with each other.

 The enslaved Africans brought to Jamaica would have spoken a variety of West African languages.
-For example, the language of the Akan people (also known as Twi/Fante) who reside in the southern part of the former Gold Coast region (present day Ghana).
+For example, the language of the Akan people (also known as Twi/Fante) who reside in the southern part of the former Gold Coast region (present-day Ghana).
 The Spanish and British slave owners would have then imposed their own language onto them.
-So, in order communicate, the enslaved people would have used a pidgin language amongst themselves which was based on the sounds, vocabulary and grammatical structures of all the different languages.
+So, to communicate, the enslaved people would have used a pidgin language amongst themselves which was based on the sounds, vocabulary and grammatical structures of all the different languages.